 We now turn our attention to the consequences of heating on XRD at low energy densities.
-As described in section IIC above, we have used two ad-hoc models as conjectured scaling relationships between the density of deposited energy and rate of O 2p ionization.
+As described in section IIC above, we have used two ad hoc models as conjectured scaling relationships between the density of deposited energy and rate of O 2p ionization.
 Fig. 1 shows predicted progressions of Bragg peak intensities for both models.
-Promisingly, they both manifest a rapid early rise in the relative 111 Bragg peak intensity; the experimental data points below 1eV/unit cell energy density are inscribed between the two model curves.
-A couple possible explanations can be proposed for the plateau in the experimental 111/200 Bragg peak ratio at higher flux densities (i.e., the rapid divergence from both model curves).
+Promisingly, they both manifest a rapid early rise in the relative (111) Bragg peak intensity; the experimental data points below 1eV/unit cell energy density are inscribed between the two model curves.
+Several possible explanations can be proposed for the plateau in the experimental (111)/(200) Bragg peak ratio at higher flux densities (i.e., the rapid divergence from both model curves).
 First, the population of excitons may saturate at high flux densities due to dependence on the exciton recombination rate on deposited energy density.
 Alternatively, a reduction in the rate of ionization may arise from an increase in the 2p ionization potential as more electrons enter excited states. (which would be the opposite of IPD.
 Sounds fairly dubious; need to think about it some more.
 I don’t know of any relevant modeling in this regime)

+Comment: sit back and ask in what order you want to discuss the physical regimes in energy density deposition.
+You want to make your strongest conclusions first.
+What story do you want to tell?
+How will we put weakest stuff last and admit that it is weak and requires more work to clarify?

+Conclusion and Future Directions

 Future direction: look for LTE with 2-color, lays groundwork for better comparison to finite-T DFT.
 Look at systems without long 2p lifetime so that time-evolution calculations are easier. ….

-Conclusion

-Fig. . (a): Experimental intensity of the 200 Bragg peak from a sample of MgO simultaneously heated and probed by 45 fs-duration XFEL pulses, as a function of XFEL energy deposited per MgO unit cell, with no normalization across individual data points. (b): Experimental intensities of 111 and 220 peaks, compared to several models for the 111 peak.
+Fig. 1. (a): Experimental intensity of the 200 Bragg peak from a sample of MgO simultaneously heated and probed by 45 fs-duration XFEL pulses, as a function of XFEL energy deposited per MgO unit cell, with no normalization across individual data points. (b): Experimental intensities of 111 and 220 peaks, compared to several models for the 111 peak.
 Each experimental data point is normalized by (1) its intensity at minimum flux density and (2) the 200 peak intensity.
 For each of the four displayed models, the shaded region corresponds to the locus of possible curves once the loss of in-sample energy deposition due to nonlocal heat transport by hot electrons is accounted for.
 See the text for discussion.

-Fig. 1.
-Dependence of the intensity ratio of the 111 to 200 Bragg reflections of MgO as a function of ionization of the 2p orbitals of Mg2+ and O2-, according to an atomic form factor (AFF) based model of ionization.
+Fig. 2.
+Dependence of the intensity of the 111 Bragg peak of MgO as a function of occupancies of the 2p orbitals of Mg2+ and O2-, according to an atomic form factor (AFF) based model of ionization.
 This ratio reaches a maximum factor of 9.6 times the unperturbed value at full ionization of the O 2p electrons.

-Fig. 2.
-Electronic temperature evolution during an XFEL pulse simulated by the radiative collisional code SCFLY (left axis), together with progressions of Mg and O charge states during the same simulation (right axis).
+Fig. 3.
+Electronic temperature evolution during an XFEL pulse simulated by the radiative collisional code SCFLY.
 The incident XFEL photon energy and flux density are 9 keV and 2 x 104 J/cm2, respectively.
+The dashed line represents the temporal profile of the incident XFEL pulse.

+Fig. 4.
+Evolution of the mean charge states Mg and O of during an XFEL pulse simulated by the radiative collisional code SCFLY.
+The incident XFEL photon energy and flux density are 9 keV and 2 x 104 J/cm2, respectively.
+The dashed line represents the temporal profile of the incident XFEL pulse.